JamesGregs/Projects/README.md

 # Projects
-Containing all the projects files including source codes, datasets and other files necessary for data science.
+Containing all project files including source codes that I created, datasets and other necessary files.